 The 3000 beacon was replaced by the Mammut Pulse.

 Searching: The Barryvox 3000 displays an intuitive arrow to indicate the direction.
-It does not have the ability to suppress a transceiver during a multiple burial, but it does indicate when there is more than one victim and the analog tone helps experienced users resolve multiple burials.
+It does not have the ability to "suppress" (aka, "mark") a transceiver during a multiple burial, but it does indicate when there is more than one victim and the analog tone helps experienced users resolve multiple burials.

 Two distances are shown for the Barryvox 3000 in the range chart, because it starts in analog mode and then switches to digital mode.
 You can also manually switch between analog and digital mode.